AntonelloDN/df_envimet/plugin beta/readme.md

 - minor bug fixed: Wrong constant for installation folder; component descriptions.
 - bug fixed: Concept of centroid of automatic grid; Combined grid in right position; Grid visualization (Thanks to Simone Piccolo for finding it).
 - small improvements: Right representation of envimet grid xyz on GH; Uppercase search keyword in Library component

+[2020/01/26]:
+- Calculation speed improvement for soils and trees
+- Modelinfo output for DF Envimet Spaces